Squarefree values of polynomial discriminants I: A uniformity estimate for even degree monic polynomials

+The counting problem for the representation $W$ of $G$ is studied in \cite{SW}.
+In this section, we recall some of the set up and results of \cite{SW}.

-In this subsection we describe a coordinate system on the group $G(\R)$.
-Let us write the Iwasawa decomposition of $G(\R)$ as where $N$ is a unipotent group, $K$ is compact, and $T$ is a split torus of $G$
+Let $R$ be a fundamental domain for the action of $G(\R)$ on the elements of $W(\R)$ having nonzero discriminant and height bounded by $1$ as constructed in \cite[\S4.1]{SW}.
+Let $\FF$ be a fundamental set for the left multiplication action of $G(\Z)$ on $G(\R)$ obtained using the Iwasawa decomposition of $G(\R)$.
+More explicitly, we have where $N$ is a unipotent group consisting of lower triangular matrices, $K$ is compact, and $T$ is the split torus of $G$ given by

 We may also make the following change of variables.
 For $1\leq i\leq g$, define $s_i$ to be